-Set forth below is a summary of Fayetteville Shale activity through December 31, 2010 for wells in which we have a royalty or Net Profits Interest.
-This includes wells subject to the Minerals NPI, which is currently in deficit status.
+Set forth below is a summary of Fayetteville Shale activity through December 31, 2011 for wells in which we have a royalty or Net Profits Interest.
+This includes wells subject to the Minerals NPI and wells for which we may not yet have received division orders or first payment.